pulibrary/dpul-collections/README.md

 ### Figgy Fixtures

 We import fixtures from Figgy's production database into a Postgres Docker container so that we can easily use it for testing indexing.
-To add a new fixture:

-- Edit `figgy-fixture-container/create-fixture-exports.sh` and add an id to the EXTRA_RESOURCE_IDS var.
-Note that adding a new fixture will update all the existing and you may have to make adjusts to test expectations.
+To refresh fixtures:
 - `cd figgy-fixture-container && ./create-fixture-exports.sh`

-- Commiting and pushing the branch will update the container in CI.
-- To update fixtures locally, follow the steps below.
+ To add extra fixtures:
+- Edit `figgy-fixture-container/create-fixture-exports.sh` and add an id to the EXTRA_RESOURCE_IDS var
+- `cd figgy-fixture-container && ./create-fixture-exports.sh`

+Note that refreshing or adding a new fixture might require yout to make adjusts to test expectations.

 ### Figgy Fixtures: Local Development